isomerpages/singapore-customs-cms/_individuals-going-through-customs/Arrivals/duty-free-concession-and-gst-relief.md

 **C) Goods Inspection**

-ICA officers conduct selective checks at the checkpoints.
+Immigration and Checkpoints Authority (ICA) officers conduct selective checks at the checkpoints.
 To facilitate the checking process, travellers are advised to have documents such as their goods’ receipts or GST payment receipts ready for inspection.

 If receipts for the items are unavailable, their value will be based on the transaction value of identical or similar goods from the same country of origin or the original price payable for the goods as if they are sold for export to Singapore, inclusive of freight and insurance charges that are incurred for the shipment